rpolve/website/blog/hello_world.md

 There are several reasons for me to have made this.
 The most prominent one of course is as a mean of procrastination.
 Another reason would be the great dislike that I have developed towards the modern internet.
-For most people, what would be called as a “web presence”, is usually attained through the ever famous _colossi_ of the web.
+For most people, what would be called a “web presence”, is usually attained through the ever famous _colossi_ of the web.
 While information technologies are becoming increasingly available and omnipresent in everyday life, net-citizens are less the “home-owners” than they used to be.
 In many ways we have become like